-Mergers signal growth for Ohio businesses.
+Mergers signal growth for Ohio business.
 However, if the employees in both companies are not adequately prepared, it could spell disaster.
 According to Forbes magazine, some studies indicate that the majority of mergers fail.
 Fortunately, many of the pitfalls are avoidable.

 Company leaders should consider that the move has the potential to alienate employees.
 Statistics indicate that mergers frequently lead workers to become disengaged from their work to an extent, even when their responsibilities do not change.
 In fact, this loss of engagement could take as much as three years to fully recover from.
 Creating connections and using these to communicate with everyone before, during and after the merger is one of the keys to retaining dedicated employees.